YehiaMetwally95/NotesApiWithRestAssuredWithoutPojo/README.md

   - Request Object Model Class that contains all methods performed on Request Parameters through Request Pojo Class, includes Preparing Request body with static or dynamic data and Executing Request
   - Response Object Model Class that contains all Validations and Getters performed on the Response Parameters through Response Pojo Class
 - Prepare Request Body as follows:
-  - Statically from Json Files createad for each test, containing static test data --> (usually requires update before test cases that needs unique data or test cases that write on test data)
+  - Statically From Json Files createad for each test, containing static test data --> (usually requires update before test cases that needs unique data or test cases that write on test data)
   - Dynamically using TimeStamp "for Unique Data" and DataFaker "for Descriptive Data", for Generating Dynamic and Unique Test Data --> (doesn't require any updates for any tests)
 - Used Design Pattern
   - Object Model Design by setting two Object Model Classes that hold actions on Request and Response of every Endpoint